Palks-Studio/palks-client-project-anonymized/README.md

 The `assistant-node/` folder contains internal processes that run in the background, with no public exposure.
 These scripts are triggered solely via scheduled tasks or internal server calls.

-Depending on the hosting platform, a minimal Python application may be registered solely to satisfy the hosting environment and provide the execution wrapper associated with the virtual environment.
-It is not used to serve the response engine and does not expose any public API.

 They handle, among other things: